Festa-Design-Studio/fds/README.md

 ## Project Overview

 Festa Design Studio is a design agency website built with Laravel, Blade, and Tailwind CSS.
-The project showcases Festa's services, work portfolio, and resources while implementing a comprehensive design system.
+The project showcases Festa's services, work portfolio, blog, and resources while implementing a comprehensive design system with a fully functional admin panel.

 ## Routes Structure